-Distributed User-Driven Interaction Design is an interaction design approach that puts the end-user in the driver seat of designing future technologies.
-This approach builds on Wobbrock et al.’s end-user elicitation method, and extends it to evaluate the user-driven designs.
+Distributed Interaction Interaction Design (DXD) is an interaction design approach that puts the end-user in the driver seat of designing future technologies.
+This approach builds on Wobbrock et al.’s end-user elicitation method, and extends it to evaluate the user-generated designs.

 Learn more >

 The end-user elicitation method for designing interactions is heavily used in the field of Human-Interaction design with over 1000 citations and over 200 published scientific studies utilizing the method to design interactions for touch surfaces, smart T.V.’s, augmented and virtual reality environments, drones, and robots.

 The CROWDDESIGN Engine is a online platform that allows interactive system creators to conduct end-user elicitation and identification studies on a global scale, and analyze the results efficiently using machine learning algoritms.